We’ve all seen them: The Facebook ad so bad, it brought tears to your eyes.

 As you can imagine, this means there’s plenty of opportunity for the good, the bad, and the ugly of Facebook ad examples.

-Instead of pitying the poor digital marketers that run such cringy Facebook posts, use them as examples of how to improve your own ad strategy.
+Instead of pitying the poor digital marketers that run such advertising atrocities, use them as examples of how to improve your own Facebook ad strategy.

-We’ll show examples of what the worst ads of 2019 look like (prepare the tissues).
+We’ll show examples of what the worst Facebook ads of 2017 look like (prepare the tissues).